 At a press conference held Sept.
 10 at the IMEX America show in Las Vegas, the Events Industry Council announced the creation of a new EIC Centre for Sustainable Events in partnership with, among other entities, IMEX Group, the United Nations, Freeman and MGM Resorts International.

 The center will be its own digital entity and focus its efforts on outreach, education and resources for meeting and event planners.
 One of the main initiatives from the center are the updated EIC Sustainable Event Standards, formerly the APEX/ASTM Environmentally Sustainable Meeting Standards.
 The center will also undertake research into measuring and creating metrics and benchmarks that will help the event industry measure the impact of its sustainability efforts.
-Mariella McIlwraith, president of Meeting Change and sustainability advocate in the meetings industry, will have day-to-day oversight of the center with the EIC sustainability committee.
+Mariela McIlwraith, EIC's director of industry advancement, will have day-to-day oversight of the center with the EIC sustainability committee.

 “This is a proud day for EIC, and we can make even more of an impact on sustainability together,” said Tina Wehmeir, CMP, CAE, EIC’s board chair.

 Yalmaz Siddiqui, vice president of corporate sustainability at MGM Resorts International, pledged that to encourage the adoption of the EIC standards in the industry, MGM’s five main conference venues will adopt them immediately and provide feedback and updates on their progress.

 IMEX Group CEO Carina Bauer outlined the success IMEX has already had in its sustainability efforts.
 “We run both our [Frankfurt and Las Vegas] shows on renewable energy at their venues as well as having broader aims to reduce the use of plastics,” she said.
 “We have also reduced waste sent to landfills to zero in Frankfurt, and we are down to 3 percent in Las Vegas.”